 3-Ingredient Pesto Vinaigrette

-Incredibly simple to make, 3-ingredient pesto vinaigrette uses premade pesto, lemon juice and olive oil for an easy dressing that will liven up any dish!
+Incredibly simple to make, this bright and vibrant 3-ingredient pesto vinaigrette uses premade pesto, lemon juice and olive oil for an easy dressing that is restaurant quality (without all the work) will liven up any dish!

 That being said, my homemade basil pesto recipe works really well for this dressing and is great if you’re looking for a dairy-free and nut-free option.